justinjiajia/cloud_security/labs/lab_2.md

-     > This script will run with root user permissions on the guest OS of the instance.
+     > This script will run with root user permissions on the operating system of the instance.
 It will run automatically when the instance launches for the first time.
 The script installs a web server, a database, and PHP libraries, and then it downloads and installs a PHP web application on the web server.